OpenMS/pyopenms-docs/docs/source/aasequences.rst

 Amino Acid Sequences
 ********************

-The ``AASequence`` class handles amino acid sequences in OpenMS.
-A string of amino acid residues can be turned into a instance of ``AASequence`` to provide some commonly used operations like chemical formula, weight, and isotope distribution calculations.
+The :py:class:`~.AASequence` class handles amino acid sequences in OpenMS.
+A string of amino acid residues can be turned into a instance of :py:class:`~.AASequence` to provide some commonly used operations like chemical formula, weight, and isotope distribution calculations.

 The example below shows how amino acid sequences can be created and how basic mass calculations are conducted.